These questions apply to all examination candidates

-3. Can I take a break during my virtually proctored CIP, GIE and RISK exam?
+2. Can I take a break during my virtually proctored exams?

 Food and drinks are not allowed in the vicinity of the exam.
 You are allowed one brief break during the virtually proctored exam to go to the washroom or to have food or a drink.
 The exam timer does not stop.
 You must inform the proctor either verbally or through the chat box if you wish to take a break and do the same upon return.
 When you return, the proctor will ask you to redo the scan of the room using your webcam, including the front of your computer screen, so make sure you have a mirror close by.